Rate of Adaptive Evolution under Blending Inheritance

 In the latter half of the 19th century, evolutionary time seemed limited.
 Victorian science suggested that the earth was not much older than 100 million years \citep{Thomson:TRS-23-157, Jackson:AA-01-107}.
 Was it really plausible that so much evolution could have happened in this interval?
 Evolutionists had no answer.
 In part, this was because the question was quantitative---involving rates and intervals---yet evolutionary theory was at that time merely qualitative.
 It was impossible to say how much time was needed, because (as Darwin laments in the quote above), no one had a clear understanding of the rate of evolution.

 Well, almost no one.
-In 1871, A.S.\ Davis published the first coherent, quantitative model of evolution \citep{Davis:N-5-161}.
+In 1871, A.S.\ Davis \citeyearpar{Davis:N-5-161} published the first coherent, quantitative model of evolution.
 But no one noticed for over a century, until the article was finally discovered by \citet{Morris:BJH-27-313} and \citet{Bulmer:BJH-37-281}.
 In the paragraphs that follow, I ask what Davis might have concluded about the rate of adaptive evolution, had he pursued the matter.

 Victorians assumed that heredity involved blending the hereditary material of the parents, and there were at least two theories of blending \citep{Bulmer:BJH-37-281}.
 For some, blending was like mixing paint.
-For others, it was consistent with an underlying particulate heredity: \begin{quote} Skin-colour is therfore a good example of what I call blended inheritance.
-It need be none the less ``particulate'' in origin, but the result may be regarded as a fine mosaic too minute for its elements to be distinguished in a general view.\\ \mbox{} Francis \citet[p.~12]{Galton:NI-89}\\ \end{quote} Following \citet{Davis:N-5-161}, I consider the paint-pot model of blending inheritance rather than Galton's particulate version.
+For others, it was consistent with an underlying particulate heredity \citep[p.~12]{Galton:NI-89}.
+Following \citet{Davis:N-5-161}, I assume the paint-pot model of blending inheritance.

+Blending inheritance probably doesn't exist in the real world.
+Yet it is important in history, because for half a century it encouraged skepticism toward natural selection.
+Blending implied that selection, if worked at all, must be very slow, for blending destroys the variation that makes selection possible.
+How slow?
+The Victorians had no answer.
+Yet they could have answered the question had they tried.
+This note will provide that answer, by building a model from Victorian premises.
+It will not be a modern model, for it will not be particulate, and it will not incorporate the stochastic effects that we now see as central to evolution.
+It will be a model that A.S.\ Davis might have built, had he put his mind to it.
+It will show that adaptive evolution is far faster under Mendelian inheritance than the rate implied by Victorian views.

 To measure the rate of adaptive evolution, I focus on the rate of increase in the mean Darwinian fitness of a population.
 This requires comment, because it is not clear that mean fitness does increase.
 Each adaptive improvement may generate an increase in population size, which increases competition for resources and leaves the population no better off than before.
-We therefore study the marginal effect on mean fitness, ignoring compensatory effects \citep{Price:AHG-36-129, Frank:TRE-7-92, Plutynski:SHP-37-59, Grafen:JRS-52-319}.
+We therefore study the marginal effect on mean fitness, ignoring such compensatory effects as density-dependent population regulation \citep{Price:AHG-36-129, Frank:TRE-7-92, Plutynski:SHP-37-59, Grafen:JRS-52-319}.

 Suppose that individuals vary in Darwinian fitness, interpreted as the probability of surviving from birth to reproductive maturity.
 As a cohort matures, its mean fitness rises as selection culls individuals with low fitness.
 To measure this effect, let $W$ denote an individual's absolute fitness.
 The mean fitness of adults exceeds that of newborns by\footnote{If $p_W$ is the fraction of newborns with fitness $W$, then the corresponding fraction among adults is $Wp_W/\bar W$, where $\bar W = \sum W p_W$ is the mean fitness among newborns.
 The mean fitness of adults is $\sum W^2 p_W/\bar W = V/\bar W + \bar W$, where $V$ is the variance in fitness among newborns.
 Subtracting $\bar W$ gives Eqn.~\ref{eq.diffW}, the fitness difference between newborns and adults \citep{Price:N-227-520}.}